 The Man Behind the Mansion

-Born in Munich in 1978, Philipp Plein studied law before switching to furniture design and eventually fashion.
+Munich‑born in 1978, Plein studied law, then furniture design, before launching his fashion label.
 His maximalist designs featuring skulls, crystals, and bold statements have earned him both fans and critics in the fashion world.

 Today, Plein controls a fashion empire including Philipp Plein, Plein Sport, and Billionaire brands with approximately 250 stores worldwide.
-His net worth was estimated at $800 million by German Forbes as of 2024.
+German Forbes estimated his net worth at $800 million in 2024.

 Plein openly embraces his outsider status in fashion, saying: “I’m not Coca-Cola; I’m not here to make everybody happy.”
 This philosophy extends to his personal space at the Philipp Plein House, which makes no concessions to conventional taste.